5G-MAG/rt-common-shared/5gms/README.md

 - [rt-5gms-media-session-handler](https://github.com/5G-MAG/rt-5gms-media-session-handler)
 - [rt-5gms-media-stream-handler](https://github.com/5G-MAG/rt-5gms-media-stream-handler)

-The `examples` directory contains example configuration files and API outputs.

 The `scripts` directory contains scripts which may be used in building the projects from the repositories named above.

 The `man` directory contains man(1) pages for the scripts in the scripts directory.

+The `5G_APIs-overrides` directory contains files used by the `scripts/generate_openapi` script to override or supplement the OpenAPI YAML files from the [5G\_APIs](https://forge.3gpp.org/rep/all/5G_APIs.git) repository.